Whether you call the role a copy writer or copywriter, you’re essentially referring to the same...

 The morning routine

-Responding to emails and messages
+9am: Responding to emails and messages

 Many copywriters will start with general admin tasks, like checking and responding to emails and taking a look at their calendar or content schedule for any upcoming deadlines.
-However, you may also find it's beneficial to check your social media platforms now as well so you can reply to comments or publish a new post.
+However, you may also find it's beneficial to check your social media platforms (and any you manage) now as well so you can reply to comments or publish a new post.

-Another important step during the morning routine is to check any professional networks you’re signed up to, like LinkedIn.
+Another important step during the morning routine is to check any professional networks or third-party platforms you’re signed up to, like LinkedIn or agencies.
 This way, you’ll never miss any new messages or job opportunities, especially if a client has reached out to you and is hoping for a timely response.

-Creating a to-do list
+10am: Creating a to-do list